-Dried mushrooms native to Japan with a condensed, earthy flavor and aroma
+Dried mushrooms native to Japan, having a concentrated, earthy flavor and aroma

 What are dried shiitake mushrooms?